UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

-Michael Galczynski is a Program Leader and an Engineering Instructor in the Keystone Program at The University of Maryland.
-Mike has taught a wide variety of engineering courses, including study a broad programs in California, Australia, Czech Republic, and Italy.
+Michael Galczynski is a Program Co-Director Leader and a Senior Lecturer in the Keystone Program at The University of Maryland.
+Mike has taught a wide variety of engineering courses, including study abroad programs in Australia, Czech Republic, Greece, Italy and Costa Rica.
 Mike is excited to share his passions of sustainability and traveling with students in the magnificently beautiful country of Iceland!

 For course, itinerary or in-country information, please contact the Program Leaders.
 For general questions or assistance with applying, contact EA Short-term Programs.